-What You Should Do When Stopped by Police
+What You Should and Shouldn't Do When Stopped by Police

-This article is based upon my 20-years in law enforcement and has helped people just like yourself avoid getting an expensive speeding ticket.
+This article is based on Radar Roy's 20-years in law enforcement and has helped people just like you avoid getting an expensive speeding ticket.

 During the Traffic Stop